wickman/pesos/README.rst

 Caveats
 =======

-Pesos relies upon Compactor, which currently requires tornado>=4.1 which has not yet been released.
-To run the tests, you must clone and generate a source distribution of tornado off master (which will produce tornado==4.1.dev1) and copy it into the ``third_party`` directory, where it will be used by tox for testing.
+pesos relies upon compactor, which currently requires a version of tornado (tornado>=4.1) that has not yet been released.
+To run the tests, you must clone and generate a source distribution of tornado off master (which, currently, will produce tornado==4.1.dev1) and copy it into the ``third_party`` directory, where it will be used by tox for testing.